Division of Expressive Therapies

-Professional Title: Associate Professor of Expressive Therapies, PhD Program; Adjunct Dance/Movement Therapy Instructor
+Professional Title: Professor of Expressive Therapies, PhD Program; Adjunct Dance/Movement Therapy Instructor

 Areas of Academic Focus and Expertise: Dance/Movement Therapy, specifically and Creative Arts Therapies generally.
 Research interests include: consolidating and expanding the evidence-base for dance/movement therapy and the creative arts therapies; understanding the relationship between verbal and nonverbal communication behaviors in the patient-provider relationship; enhancing diagnostic specificity using movement assessments; movement disorders; gesture.

 Area of Work and Concentration at Lesley: PhD Program in Expressive Therapies, Dance/Movement Therapy.
 Work concentration includes focus on doctoral curriculum development for the creative arts therapies; technology as a core dissemination strategy in teaching; effective teaching of research methods and statistics for doctoral students; using research and leadership to advocate for the arts therapies locally, nationally, and internationally as viable healthcare professions that bring humanity to caring for those in need.

 Representative List of Recent Courses Taught: GEXTP 8101 Critical Inquiry; GEXTP 8103 Research I; GEXTP 8104 Research II; GEXTP 8105 Literature Review; GEXTP 8107 Dissertation Credits